-- Compass and map

-- 1 tire
+- 1-2 tires

-- 1-2 tubes
+- 3 tubes

 - Chain cutter + spare chain (spare chain links)

-- Small tools: Pliers/multi-tool, umbracos, screwdrivers, duct tape, strong wire, strong rope
+- Small tools: Pliers/multi-tool, umbraco's, screwdrivers, duct tape, strong wire, strong rope

 - Air pump / air cartridge

 - Common spare parts such as brake rubber/brake pads, brake wire, gear wire)

+- Elastic rope for pulling

 - Gear dropout (+ spare rear gear)

 The participants must be dressed and have appropriate gear to be prepared for different types of weather.
 This includes having to seek shelter/sit still for long periods.
-Despite the race taking place in the end of July, the contestants can still face very varying types of weather, cold fronts, snow both in the air and on the ground, rain, wind and high temperatures with sunshine.
+Despite the race taking place at the end of July, the contestants can still face very varying types of weather, cold fronts, snow both in the air and on the ground, rain, wind and high temperatures with sunshine.

-There will be random controls on whether the participants will bring the mandatory equipment.
+There will be random controls on whether the teams bring the mandatory equipment.